jmervine/vlad-push/README.txt

 == DESCRIPTION:

 Adds support to Vlad for pushing files to a remote server without SCM.
+(Really, pre 1.x didn't work as expected.)

 == FEATURES/PROBLEMS: